-While Lighthouse has been available as an extension for a few years now, it was only in November that Google decided to incorporate Lighthouse into its PageSpeed Insights tool.
-This is the first major update Google have made to the tool since they announced that the tool would now use real user data from Google Chrome back in January.
+While Lighthouse has been available as an extension for a few years now, it was only in November 2018 that Google decided to incorporate Lighthouse into its PageSpeed Insights tool.
+This is the first major update Google have made to the tool since they announced that the tool would now use real user data from Google Chrome in January 2018.
 As a result of the Version 5 update, PageSpeed Insights now uses Lighthouse in conjunction with data provided by the Chrome User Experience Report (CrUX).

 How has this affected PageSpeed Insights?

 Along with this new version of PageSpeed Insights has come a swanky new look for the dashboard:

 The data on the report maintains some of the metrics featured on the original version of PageSpeed Insights, but also comes with some new additions:

 - Field Data: Version 5 of PageSpeed Insights has kept the First Contentful Paint (FCP) metric, but has replaced what used to be DOM Content Loaded (DCL) with First Input Delay (FID).
 FCP measures the time it takes for the first bit of content to render following navigation to a website.
 FID measures the time from when a user interacts with a site to the time when the site responds to the interaction.
 Google uses CrUX to gather this data.